Warehouse space management and the ecommerce effect

-Ecommerce gives warehouse space management a makeover
+Ecommerce and the need for warehouse space management

 Lack of warehouse space is one of logistics managers’ main concerns — even more so with the rise of ecommerce, which has directly affected the industrial real estate market.
-As a result, logistics real estate — the real estate segment dedicated to the rental and sale of warehouses, industrial facilities, and industrial land — has become a prised commodity.
+As a result, logistics real estate — the real estate segment dedicated to the rental and sale of warehouses, industrial facilities and industrial land — has become a prised commodity.

 So, why has ecommerce made warehouse space management so important?
 Ecommerce requires businesses to streamline processes in their facilities to meet the same-day delivery standard ― although there are even logistics services with deliveries in a matter of hours.